Butterfly Garden

 White Peacock Butterfly on Cassia Plant.

-Gulf Fritilary Butterfly.
+Gulf Fritillary Butterfly.

 Marc drying and testing his wings.